-Right-wing and Eurosceptic parties are expected to win more than 150 seats in the European Parliament in the 2019 European elections (up to 25 percent).
-Right-wing populists already hold seats in seven national governments of EU member states.
-This increases the influence of right-wing populists in the European Union and their ability to torpedo climate and energy policy.
+Right-wing populist parties won almost a quarter of seats in the European Parliament in the 2019 European elections.
+They hold seats in eight national governments of EU member states.
+Both increases the influence of right-wing populists in the European Union and their ability to torpedo climate and energy policy.

 Against this backdrop, Stella Schaller and Alexander Carius from adelphi analyse the 21 strongest right-wing populist parties in Europe, their election programmes and statements as well as their voting behaviour.
 The results display a variety of right-wing populist parties and attitudes towards climate and energy policy, from climate change denialists to conservative environmentalists to constitutional enemies on the extreme right.